microsoft/wcnspect/README.md

 # Project

 Currently, this project makes the following assumptions:

--The port that winspect server nodes use is 50051.
+* The port that winspect server nodes use is 50051.

 ## Contributing